Max Kepler Preview, Player Props: Twins vs. Pirates

 Max Kepler At The Plate

-- Kepler has picked up a hit in 54.9% of his 91 games this season, with more than one hit in 23.1% of them.
+- Kepler has picked up a hit in 51 of 92 games this year, with multiple hits 21 times.

-- In 36.3% of his games this season, Kepler has had at least one RBI.
-He's picked up more than one in 11.0% and driven in three or more of his team's runs in three contests.
+- In 33 games this season (35.9%), Kepler has picked up an RBI, and in 10 of those games (10.9%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.